angrycoding/macIconForFile/README.md

   * https://github.com/kevinsawicki/mac-extension-icon
   * https://github.com/incbee/NSImage-QuickLook

 Retrieves icon, exactly the same way as Finder does it, including QuickLook preview generation in case if it's possible, just check out the example at the end of this page.
+My motivation to write this module was impossiblity to obtain file system's entry icon in Electron, there is simply no method to do that.

 ### Installation